voken1/docs/whitepaper/application_description_and_economic_model.rst

 bandwidth and traffic are **clearly valued and easily measurable resources**.
-Quantifying the traffic services provided by nodes as universal equivalents that are more **currency means** not only a solid value base but also VNET Token’s dollar price is more stable, and can effectively avoid the news pricing, PR pricing, emotional pricing.
+Quantifying the traffic services provided by nodes as universal equivalents that are more **currency means** not only a solid value base but also Voken’s dollar price is more stable, and can effectively avoid the news pricing, PR pricing, emotional pricing.
 And on the other way, it effectively avoids unrestrained price speculation at the same time.